 4thly, since CEW 2001, Chicago-COCAL was formed as a strong regional coalition, COCAL V drew well over 200 participants to the Conference in Montreal, Canada, Oct.
 4-6, 2002, and COCAL-California has been formed as a regional coalition among contingent academic labor throughout California's system of public higher education (The University of California, California State University, and California Community College systems).
-CEW/FEW was held Oct.
-27-31, 2003 (and also in the Fall of 2002 and 2004 without central coordination).

 The benefits of coordinated activity lie particularly in the increased visibility of local action through its connection to the greater whole.
 This has strong motivating force in drawing new faculty activists into the movement, helps provide training through information sharing and community building, increases press and public interest, teaches local administrators that their actions will no longer remain invisible but will become the object of public discussion throughout higher education, and strengthens our arguments through an extended common voice.
 We have been able to shift the focus from narrow labor issues to broader questions of institutional integrity and educational quality through the simple recognition that: 1.
 "Faculty Employment Conditions are Student Learning Conditions" and 2.
 "Equitable Educational Experiences for Students Require Equitable Institutional Support of All Faculty."
 Also, such broadly connected activities create a strong incentive for state and local politicians to become visibly involved with the issues.

-CEW 2005 will continue these efforts.
-The threat to quality higher education and academic freedom created by the growth of for-profit colleges, the corporitization of private and public non-profit colleges and universities, and the corresponding increased use and abuse of contingent academic labor (now over 50% of faculty positions in the United States), continues to be a growing a world-wide problem.
+I hope that you can join us in CEW 2003, and that you will forward this message on to other faculty leaders around the world who you think may be interested.
+The threat to quality higher education and academic freedom created by the growth of for-profit colleges, the corporitization of private and public non-profit colleges and universities, and the corresponding increased use and abuse of contingent academic labor (now over 50% of faculty positions in the United States), is a world-wide problem.
 We strengthen each other by joining our voices.

-If you have questions, please visit <www.CampusEquityWeek.org> and/or contact: Chris Storer, CEW Central Coordinator.
+If you have questions, please visit <www.cewAction.org> and/or contact me by email or phone.